 Essay #31 History Of Inventions

-Thank you for reading this essay, I hope you enjoyed.
-What was your favorite thing you learned about this entire week?
-Anyway by and see you next time.
+Thank you for reading today’s essay, I really hope you enjoyed.
+Would you like to share with me what you learned about this week?
+Again I hope you enjoy it and I’ll see you next time! 🙂